-Furthermore, although the value of trade receivables is grossly insignificant at the end of the year, the Company reviews the recoverable amount of each trade receivable on an individual basis at the end of the reporting period to ensure that adequate loss allowance is made in line with IFRS 9.
+Furthermore, although the value of trade receivables are grossly insignificant at the end of the year, the Company reviews the recoverable amount of each trade receivable on an individual basis at the end of the reporting period to ensure that adequate loss allowance is made in line with IFRS 9.
 In this regard, the directors of the Company consider that the Company's credit risk with respect to trade receivables is significantly reduced.
-Trade receivables consist of receivables for upfront fees from GEL Utility Limited and North South Power Company Limited in respect of due diligence on proposed guarantee of infrastructure bonds.
+Trade receivables consist of receivables for upfront fees from clients in respect of due diligence on proposed guarantee of infrastructure bonds.